-Many companies who claim tax relief for their investment in research and development, aren’t optimising their claim value, according to Constantine Costas, Senior R&D Tax Manager at Ayming UK.
+Many companies who claim tax relief for their investment in research and development, aren’t optimising their claim value.

 In the first of three articles, we ask the R&D tax expert how companies can optimise their R&D tax credits claim value: